LasseWolter/honours-project-21-22/Research/research_review.md

 - First tried using an SVM similar to Kennedy and Ellis

   - for that one has to store feature statistics (mean and standard deviation) over a fixed segment length
+    - _is this necessary? could you not just use the features directly for an SVM as well?_
   - need to decide on offset (segment length)
     - determines precision of boundaries
   - First try: offset = 0.5s